practical tips, supplies and ideas

 If you live in South Africa and have a China mall around the corner look out for the ‘Oil Pastel - Fantastic Color’.

-Find a ‘photo wall’ inside or outside your studio, a space that has a lot of natural light with a nice/ clean backdrop where you can take photos of the children with their projects just before they leave.
+Find a ‘photo wall’ at the school or space where you present your class, a space that has a lot of natural light with a nice/ clean backdrop where you can take photos of the children with their projects just before they leave.
 These photos are great to share on your class WhatsApp groups and to use for marketing purposes.

 Please remember!
 We respect the wishes of our clients, especially when it comes to their privacy.
 We therefore ask our branch owners to not upload any photos or videos to their Google Drive of students who requested in writing or verbally to not be photographed.
 This will ensure that those photos will not be used by head office for social media or promotional purposes.